 After curing the liner the rubber hose will be removed leaving behind a new pipe that can be used immediately.
 The plumber will then do another camera inspection to ensure the liner installation was successful.

 When is Sewer Lining Ideal To Use?
 Or Not?

 You can choose the pipe liner option for almost all types of material your existing pipes are made from.
 In Edmonton, most homes built before the early ’80s have a clay tile sewer (a similar material to bricks).
 Clay tile is usually a good candidate for a sewer liner unless it is really far gone.
 The other sewer pipe material used was tar paper, also known as No Corode or Orangeburg.
-This pipe is what is sounds like, basically, heavy paper rolls dipped in tar to create a pipe.
-We don’t recommend lining tar paper sewers as they generally have issues which prevent lining from being a viable option.
+This pipe is what it sounds like, basically, heavy paper rolls dipped in tar to create a pipe.
+We don’t recommend lining tar paper sewers as they generally have issues that prevent lining from being a viable option.

 Plastic materials can also be lined with ease.
 Even if there are sections of pipe missing, you can still rely on sewer lining to do the trick.

 Pipe lining is also the preferred method if your sewer line is very long – up to 100 feet or more.
 Some of the other methods of sewer repair are not as ideal for extended pipes.

 Consider also where your sewer pipes are.
 If they're under a solid surface such as a concrete slab, garage, deck, or fancy landscaping you won’t have to disturb any of it to install your sewer liner.

 Multiple connections to the main pipe are generally not a problem, as the liner can skip over that section of pipe, or special cutting tools can open flow to them again after the liner is cured.